 Inside your eye is a clear lens.
 It is there to focus rays of light on the back of the eye.
 As you get older the lens can become less clear: this is known as cataract.
 It causes problems because the clouding of the lens cuts the amount of light that passes through and scatters the light that does get through, thus dimming and blurring the vision.

-If you have been told that you have cataract the good news is that this is a treatable cause of sight loss, often as day surgery.
+If your optometrist has told that you have cataract the good news is that this is usually a treatable cause of sight loss, often as day surgery.

 The vast majority of people with cataract will find that their vision is much improved after surgery.
 The overall success rate of cataract surgery in the UK is over 95 per cent and the chances of a serious or sight-threatening complication are less than 1 in 500.
-After getting your glasses updated you will be able to carry on with daily life as normal.
+After cataract surgery you may need to get your glasses updated and then you will be able to carry on with daily life as normal.

-As yet there is no way to prevent cataract.
+Wearing good quality sunglasses with UV blocking lenses or UV blocking spectacles or contact lenses can protect you from UV rays which contribute to the development of cataract.
+Ask the dispensing optician at your local practice for advice.
 Although there are supplements on the market which claim to help slow the progression of eye problems including cataract, medical opinion is divided on whether these help and there is no robust evidence for their benefits.
-Professionals suggest eating a balanced diet with plenty of fruit and vegetables, particularly green leafy vegetables.
+Professionals suggest eating a balanced diet with plenty of fruit and vegetables, particularly green leafy vegetables is good for your general “eye health”.
 Some research papers show that smoking, poor diet and exposure to sunlight may accelerate cataract development.

 The majority of cataracts are due to old age.
 However, they can occur due to other reasons including:

-You might start noticing that your vision is less clear than before.
-A cataract can make things seem blurry, a bit like looking through slightly frosted glass.
-Some people notice a colour change, particularly if a cataract is present in one eye only, when things develop a yellowish tint.
+You might notice that your vision is less clear than before.
+A cataract can make things blurry, like looking through frosted glass.
+Some people notice a colour change, particularly if a cataract is present in one eye only, when things develop a yellowish tint or appear more faded.
 You might find the vision in one eye is more blurred than in the other.
-People with cataracts can have problems with night vision and find that lights, such as oncoming headlights, cause glare.
-Equally, bright sunny days can cause problems for the same reason.
+People with cataracts can have problems with night vision and glare.

-When you find that your vision is causing problems with your life, ask your optometrist to write to your GP explaining that you have cataract.
-(Some optometrists can refer you directly to an eye specialist.)
-Your GP will arrange for you to be seen at the hospital eye clinic to discuss if an operation to remove the cataract is appropriate.
+When you find that your vision is causing problems with your life, your optometrist may write to your GP or the local eye referral centre explaining that you have cataract.
+(In some areas your optometrist can refer you directly to an eye specialist centre.)
+Arrangements will be made for you to be seen at the local eye clinic to discuss if an operation to remove the cataract is appropriate.
 At this appointment the eye specialist will look at your eyes and ask you in detail about any visual problems that you are having.
 They will also ask about your general health to ensure that the operation is suitable for you.
 Before agreeing to surgery they will outline the risks and benefits of the operation and make sure that you understand what will happen.
 Your eyes will be measured to work out the correct strength of replacement lens that would suit you best.